Print

 2. Combine dry ingredients: oats, flour, baking soda, salt, cinnamon, allspice, ginger, cloves, nutmeg, sunflower seeds, pumpkin seeds, currants, and cranberries in a large bowl.

 3. Combine wet ingredients: In a separate bowl, mix together vanilla, tahini, orange zest and juice, and olive oil.
-When mixed thoroughly add to dry ingredients.

-5. Form: Using a scoop or forming by hand (make sure to wet or oil your hands!) press cookie dough firmly into a scoop or firmly press together into a ball and place on a parchment-lined baking sheet.
+5. Form: Using a 1.5 ounce scoop or forming by hand (make sure to wet or oil your hands!) press cookie dough firmly into a scoop or firmly press together into a ball and place on a parchment-lined baking sheet.
 You should have 9-10 cookies.
-Press cookie to flatten so it is a little less than 1/2-inch thick.
+Press the cookie to flatten so it is a little less than 1/2-inch thick.

 6. Bake: Turn the oven temperature down to 350F.
 Bake for 13 minutes.
 Or until just starting to color.